viamrobotics/docs/docs/get-started/quickstarts/control-motor.md

 - A single-board computer with a supported OS installed (such as Raspberry Pi)
 - A motor and compatible motor driver connected to the board
+- A power supply for the board
+- A separate power supply for the motor

 Follow these steps to control your motor: